 Giant’s Causeway, Co Antrim: Not only where a choir sang Danny Boy at the Olympics closing ceremony (the last time we tried to arrange a singsong on the stones we got looked at askance), but also the inspiration for the Led Zeppelin album cover Houses of the Holy.
 Which was itself inspired by Arthur C Clarke’s decidedly odd novel Childhood’s End.
 Literary and musical history in one ancient sweep.

 Stay: Glenmore Caravan and Camping Park is just eight miles from Giant’s Causeway and is a spacious site with pitches for tents, tourers and motorhomes, a fishing lake on site and views to Isla and the Mull of Kintyre.
-There’s a bar and restaurant at the park for some Irish food and Irish music, and it’s open all year round.
-Bag a pitch from £20 a night.
+There’s a bar and restaurant at the park for some Irish food and Irish music: bag a pitch (on site, not at bar) from £16 a night.

 Bon Scott memorial plaque, Kirriemuir: ‘Let there be rock’ says the memorial to AC/DC singer and songwriter Bon Scott, which we think should be added to all memorials in future as a matter of course.
 Bon was born in Kirriemuir, where his dad was in the local pipe band, and lived there only until he was six when the family emigrated to Australia.
 This doesn’t stop AC/DC fans turning up at the town though – there’s been an annual Bon Fest here to commemorate the singer since 2006.